PennyHow/PyTrx/README.md

 PyTrx also needs other packages, which are commonly included with distributions of Python.
 Compatibility with all versions of these packages are highly likely: <b>datetime</b>, <b>glob</b>, <b>imghdr</b>, <b>math</b>, <b>Matplotlib</b>, <b>NumPy</b>, <b>operator</b>, <b>os</b>, <b>PyLab</b>, <b>SciPy</b>, <b>struct</b>, and <b>sys</b> <br>

-We plan on releasing full documentation and instructions on setting up PyTrx and processing simple datasets in due course. <br>

 <hr>

 <h3>Links</h3>